How Our Funeral Home Is Responding

-It is in this effort, we ask that as few people come to the funeral home as possible.
-This means that ALL SERVICES, APPOINTMENTS AND VISITATION IS LIMITED TO IMMEDIATE FAMILY ONLY.
+It is in this effort, we ask that as few people come to the funeral home as possible for appointments, visitation and services.
 Please remember that this is a difficult time for everyone and thank you for your understanding.

 Is the Funeral Home Still Open?